 19 March – 15 June 2014

 Henri Matisse: The Cut Outs at Tate Modern

-Henri Matisse: The CutOuts at the Tate Modern is certainly at the very top of my art calender for the year and will likely be for many art lovers visiting London.
-This is a rare chance to see many companion pieces reunited as well as one of the largest shows dedicated to Matisse’s final — and very colourful — artistic triumph.
+Henri Matisse: The CutOuts at the Tate Modern is certainly at the very top of my art calendar for the year and will likely be for many art lovers visiting London.
+This is a rare chance to see many companion pieces reunited as well as one of the largest shows dedicated to Matisse’s final — and very colorful — artistic triumph.
 Be there or be … square?

 Henri Matisse: The Cut-Outs

 Rembrandt: The Final Years at the National Gallery